 We now look back on that day and laugh, though at the time there was little to find humorous.
 In hindsight, I was burned out.
 I had given to the point of having nothing left to care for myself.
 Jerry’s care for me was the start of healing.

 We learned a lot that day.
 In the weeks that followed we made some changes.
 No longer would we leave the driver’s seat in the van, it needed to be always ready for Jerry to drive.
 We made sure he had the neighbor’s phone number in his cell phone so he could reach out for help.
 We established a certain level of cash we would always keep on hand in the house just in case we had a need for an emergency delivery.
-Finally, we became note-415143_1920more aware of my needs and the cues when I needed a break.
+Finally, we became more aware of my needs and the cues when I needed a break.
 Jerry will point out when he thinks I need to take a day or two to spend some time on me.

 What was one of the hardest and lowest days of our marriage, became one of the best.